Guides

 Outbound Van Building Guide: Functional Mobile Base Design

-Searching Outbound van building usually means your upgrades are unlocked but your space feels chaotic.
+If Outbound van building is your current problem, your upgrades are probably unlocked but your space feels chaotic.
 Van design is progression design: if movement and station adjacency are wrong, every system feels slower.

 Use this with the Outbound guide hub.

-Last updated: May 9, 2026.
-Fan-made layout strategy for practical progression.
+Last checked: May 14, 2026.
+Layout strategy for practical progression.

 Quick Answer